Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

-I soon reached the old A41 on the edge of Aston Clinton, where I turned left for a few yards then took a road on the right, heading for the nearby village of Buckland.
+I soon reached the old A41 on the edge of Aston Clinton, where I turned left for a few yards then took a road on the right (at a roundabout), heading for the nearby village of Buckland.
 A few hundred yards down the road, I turned left at a crossroads and soon entered Buckland.
 As I paused to check my map to see where I needed to turn right, a gentleman kindly asked if I needed help and pointed to where the church was.
-I took a photo of the church, and continued on my way, immediately leaving Buckland and following a path through a sequence of meadows.
+I turned right (Peggs Lane, I think) and after a few yards turned left into the churchyard.
+Just in front of the church porch I turned right and followed a path through the graveyard.
+The path then continued across a couple of meadows or pastures.
 Here I saw some Black Poplars, this part of the Vale of Aylesbury probably being the best place in the country to see this rare tree.

 The old A41 entering Aston Clinton - I turned right here towards Buckland